It’s amazing what we can do with sounds in today’s digital world.

 — A digital piano or MIDI keyboard with access to either a USB Type B port or a traditional MIDI connection common to older keyboards.
 Please refer to our Connectivity Guide for connecting your keyboard into a computer.

-— A DAW, such as Logic Pro X or Pro Tools 12
+— A DAW, such as Logic Pro X or Pro Tools 12 (in many cases you’ll be able to use your VST as a stand-alone but for more functionality a DAW is recomended)

 — A computer or laptop (recommended with at least more than 10% storage space remaining and at least 16GB RAM).
 This space enables you to download samples that may require sizable storage space, and the RAM empowers you to work quickly and efficiently without lag time in your DAW